MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 #### Teams by user type

-The **Teams by user type** widget shows you how many of your "active" teams comprise:
+The **Teams by user type** widget view shows you how many of your "active" teams comprise:
 - Your users only
 - Your users and guests
 - Your users and external users
 - All user types

 > [!NOTE]
 > Only active teams are included in the breakdown.

-To change the time frame for which you want to view the active teams count, use the duration selector that contains the options of **7 days** and **30 days**.
+You can view the count of active teams by using the duration selector that contains the options of **7 days** and **30 days**.

+You can also view the composition types for any of the active teams.

 This insight doesn't tell you how many users are in a team; it shows how many teams have each composition type.
 For example, a team with 100 of your users, no external users, and one guest will count as one team comprised of “my users and guests.”